 Buswell Memorial Library was built in 1975 and remodeled in 2006 and contains nearly one million items on three floors.
 The 80-seat learning commons provides access to catalogs, e-journals, and research databases.
 Various types of study areas are located throughout the building for individuals and groups.
 The Wheaton College Archives and Special Collections, a department of Buswell Library, is located on the third floor of the Billy Graham Center.

 Edman Memorial Chapel, with seating capacity of 2,400, was built in 1960 in the Georgian style and is the center for chapel services, concerts, and other cultural events.
 A 70-rank Casavant tracker pipe organ was installed in 2001.
 Also included are classrooms, lounge facilities, the Wurdack Chapel seating 100, the 2009 John and Anita Nelson Instrumental Rehearsal Room, as well as numerous studios, practice rooms, and rehearsal rooms.

-McAlister Conservatory of Music Building was built in 1962 in the Georgian style and provides offices, studios, classrooms, a rehearsal hall, digital music studio, and practice rooms for the Conservatory of Music.
+McAlister Conservatory of Music Building was built in 1962 in the Georgian style and provides offices, studios, classrooms, a rehearsal hall, and practice rooms for the Conservatory of Music.

 Orlinda Childs Pierce Memorial Chapel was built in 1924 in the Federal style and has a 500 seat recital hall with a two-manual tracker pipe organ installed in 2012, classrooms, organ practice facilities for the Conservatory of Music, and houses the Wheaton College Community School of the Arts, serving more than 1400 students.